Surface Water Source Heat Pumps

 Balanced Energy Networks

-An Innovate UK funded demonstration is pioneering the electrification of heat in the Balanced Energy Networks project in central London.
+An Innovate UK funded demonstration is pioneering the electrification of heat in the BEN project in central London.